thempatel/streamvbyte-simdgo/README.md

 This is a repository that contains a port of Stream VByte to Go.
 Notably, this repo takes extra care to leverage SIMD techniques to achieve better performance.
-Currently, there is support for x86_64 architectures that have AVX and AVX2 hardware support.
+Currently, there is support for x86_64 architectures that have AVX and AVX2 hardware instructions.
 In cases where that is not available, or on non x86_64 architectures there is a portable scalar implementation.
 We also perform a runtime check to make sure that the necessary ISA is available and if not fallback to the scalar approach.